FLSA STATUS: Exempt

-Completion of a Bachelor's degree in Physical Therapy and one year experience as a Registered Physical Therapist; or, an equivalent combination of education and experience sufficient to successfully perform the essential duties of the job such as those listed above.
+Completion of a Bachelor's degree in Physical Therapy and three years’ experience as a Physical Therapist preferably in long term care; or, an equivalent combination of education and experience sufficient to successfully perform the essential duties of the job such as those listed above.

 The physical demands described here are representative of those that must be met by an employee to successfully perform the essential functions of the job.
 Reasonable accommodations may be made to enable individuals with disabilities to perform the essential functions.